ElenaGjevukaj/flexible-jekyll/_posts/2018-08-15-google-summer-of-code-with-a-debian-project.markdown

 The learning experience in large-scale open source projects is truly unparalleled.
 Not only do you improve your coding skills but also nail a whole bunch of other technical skills and ways to communicate with people scattered in different time-zones around the world without once meeting in person.

-Thank you for reading my article.
-In case you are curious about my tasks you can check work progress [here](https://wiki.debian.org/ElenaGjevukaj) and the code [here](https://salsa.debian.org/users/ElenaGjevukaj-guest/projects).